pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 # Message Actions API for Kotlin SDK

+Use Message Actions to add/remove metadata on published messages (receipts, reactions, custom data).
+Subscribe to channels to receive message action events.
+You can also fetch past actions from Message Persistence.

 ##### Breaking changes in v9.0.0
-PubNub Kotlin SDK v9.0.0 unifies Kotlin and [Java](/docs/sdks/java) SDKs, changes client instantiation, async callbacks, and [status events](/docs/sdks/kotlin/status-events).
-Applications on versions < 9.0.0 may be impacted.
-See the [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide).
+- Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, changes client instantiation, async callbacks, and emitted status events.

-Use Message Actions to add/remove metadata on published messages (receipts, reactions).
-Subscribe to channels to receive action events, and fetch past actions from Message Persistence.
+- See the Java/Kotlin SDK migration guide for details.

 ##### Request execution
-Most methods return an Endpoint.
-You must call .sync() or .async() to execute.
+Most method invocations return an Endpoint.
+You must call .sync() or .async() to execute the request.

 ```
 1val channel = pubnub.channel("channelName")